 In addition to patents, we rely on trade secrets, technical know-how, and proprietary information concerning our business strategy in order to protect our competitive position in the field of stem cell research and product candidate development.
 In the course of our research and development activities and other business activities, we often rely on confidentiality agreements to protect our proprietary information.
 Such confidentiality agreements are used, for example, when we talk to vendors of laboratory or clinical development services or potential strategic partners.
 In addition, each of our employees is required to sign a confidentiality agreement upon joining the Company.
-We take steps to protect our proprietary information, and our confidentiality agreements are carefully drafted to protect our proprietary information and may not provide an adequate remedy in the event of unauthorized disclosure of such technical know-how and proprietary information.
-In addition, others may independently discover trade secrets and proprietary information, and in such cases we would not be able to assert any trade secret rights against such parties.
-Costly and time-consuming litigation could be necessary to enforce and determine the scope of our proprietary rights, and failure to obtain or maintain trade secret protection could adversely affect our competitive business position.

-There can be no guarantee that an employee or an outside party will not make an unauthorized disclosure of our proprietary confidential information.
+We take steps to protect our proprietary information, and our confidentiality agreements are carefully drafted to protect our proprietary interests.
+Nevertheless, there can be no guarantee that an employee or an outside party will not make an unauthorized disclosure of our proprietary confidential information.
 This might happen intentionally or inadvertently.
 It is possible that a competitor will make use of such information, and that our competitive position will be compromised, in spite of any legal action we might take against persons making such unauthorized disclosures.